|Why Join EIA?|

 And we all know that selling to school districts is hard work--that is why we have launched our Procurement Campaign to make these transactions between school buyers and private sector sellers more efficient and welcoming of startups in particular.
 Read about our campaign here.

 The Top Six Reasons Education Entrepreneurs Like You Join EIA

 1. Access to successful CEO’s who can provide insight and guidance to developing companies, including companies seeking business opportunities with other EIA members;

-4. Professional development at EIA’s informative conferences (EDVentures-Dallas July 25-27, Education Industry Days in Washington, DC, - every February), webinars, as well as timely publications (newsletters, blog, etc).
-Conference participants include industry executives, school district leaders, investors, and other influencers of PreK-12 policies.
+5. Professional development at EIA’s informative conferences (EDVentures every July, and Education Industry Days Summit in Washington, DC, - every February); EIA-University, skills building workshops that solve your business challenges; monthly webinars, as well as timely publications (newsletters, blog, etc).

 6. Distinguish your business when you adopt widely-respected industry ethical standards, coupled with efficacy studies conducted by Johns Hopkins University.

 Jim Popp of University Instructors, on how EIA helped him expand his K-12 business: